 A gritty infielder who jumped directly from Double-A to become the Dodgers' opening day third baseman, embodying a prospect's sudden dream.

-Blake DeWitt's Major League debut was the stuff of Hollywood scriptwriting.
-In 2008, with the Los Angeles Dodgers' lineup ravaged by injuries, the 22-year-old rookie got a call that bypassed Triple-A entirely.
-Just days later, he was starting at third base on opening day.
-The Missouri native, a first-round draft pick known for his polished bat and steady glove, handled the pressure with remarkable poise, holding down the hot corner for much of the season.
-While his career settled into that of a reliable utility player across several teams, that electrifying entrance never faded.
-DeWitt was the embodiment of organizational depth and readiness, a player whose moment arrived suddenly and who proved he belonged, providing clutch hits and solid defense when his team needed it most.
+Blake DeWitt made his Major League debut in 2008 as a 22-year-old rookie for the Los Angeles Dodgers.
+Injuries had ravaged the team's lineup, so DeWitt received a call that skipped Triple-A entirely.
+Days later, he started at third base on opening day.
+The Missouri native, a first-round draft pick, handled the pressure with poise, holding down the hot corner for much of that season.
+His polished bat and steady glove made him a reliable utility player across several teams.
+That electrifying entrance never faded.
+DeWitt was organizational depth and readiness personified, a player whose moment arrived suddenly and who proved he belonged, providing clutch hits and solid defense when his team needed it most.

 1981–1996